-Here is the list of the lowest currencies in the world as of January 2023:
+Here is the list of the cheapest currency in the world as of January 2024:

-The Iranian Rial currently ranks as the lowest currency in the world in terms of its exchange rate with the US dollar.
+The Iranian Rial currently ranks as the world’s worst currency in terms of its exchange rate with the US dollar.
 For easier calculations, Iranians often use the term “toman”, which is equal to 10 rials.
 The decline of the rial has been caused by a number of factors, including the war between Iran and Iraq, threats from Israel, and the possibility of nuclear conflict.